ivmai/bdwgc/README.md

 by a core dump or a message to the effect that the collector is broken.
 Gctest takes about a second to two to run on reasonable 2007 vintage desktops.
 It may use up to about 30 MB of memory.
 (The multi-threaded version will use more.
-64-bit versions may use more.) `make test` will also, as its last step, attempt to build and test the "cord" string library.)
+64-bit versions may use more.) `make check` will also, as its last step, attempt to build and test the "cord" string library.)

 Makefile.direct will generate a library gc.a which you should link against.
 Typing "make cords" will add the cord library to gc.a.